 - Booking confirmations for transport and hotels

 Of course, it’s important to keep this data secure.
-While you can buy specialized USB drives with extra security features, the cheapest and most reliable approach is just to use a free app like 7-Zip.
+While you can buy specialized USB drives with extra security features, the cheapest approach is just to use a free app like 7-Zip.

 Put all of your important documents in one folder, then use 7-Zip to zip and encrypt the folder and everything in it.
-For more advanced security options, Truecrypt (also free) is a good choice, although it does take a bit of effort to set up.
+For more advanced security options, Veracrypt (also free) is a good choice, although it does take a bit of effort to set up.

 Backing Up Photos

-I've mentioned before that files kept only in one place are files that you don’t really care about, and that applies to photos as much as anything else.
+In practical terms, files kept only in one place are files you don’t really mind if you lose, and that applies to photos as much as anything else.

 Just use a computer at your hotel or an internet cafe to copy photos from your camera to the USB drive, and you’re set.